-Show at A the total franking credits that arose in the franking account for the period to which this franking account tax return relates.
+Show at A Credits that arose in your franking account the total franking credits that arose in the franking account for the period to which this franking account tax return relates.
 This amount is the total of all franking credits that arose in the franking account during the income year (or the 12-month period ending on 30 June, for certain late balancing corporate tax entities).